pupadevs/pupadevs/README.md

 ## 🌟 What I do

-Between spells and spells in code, I venture into creating powerful and magical applications.
+Between spells and charms in code, I venture into creating powerful and magical applications.
 Also, I'm always willing to learn new skills and share my wisdom with other apprentice wizards! ✨🌈

 Welcome to my GitHub profile! 🚀